Onirael/SwipeFlash/README.md

 # Swipe Flash

-Swipe Flash is a flashcard app whose goal is to transform raw lists of learning material into a a satisfying and learning experience.
-The application has a simplified UI which creates a smooth user experience.
+Swipe Flash is a flashcard app whose goal is to transform raw lists of learning material into a satisfying and engaging learning experience.
+The application has a simple UI which creates a smooth user experience.

 In order to learn a vocabulary list, the user simply has to swipe each card left or right depending on whether the card was guessed correctly.
 The application will use a Leitner system combined with a forgetting curve handling to make sure the flashcards are learned in the best way possible.